Which of the following is a similarity between prokaryotic and eu... | Channels for Pearson+

 1

-Begin by understanding the basic structure of prokaryotic and eukaryotic cells.
-Prokaryotic cells are simpler and do not have a nucleus or membrane-bound organelles, while eukaryotic cells have a nucleus and various membrane-bound organelles.
+Understand the basic structure of prokaryotic and eukaryotic cells.
+Prokaryotic cells are simpler and do not have membrane-bound organelles or a nucleus, while eukaryotic cells do.

-Identify the components that are common to both cell types.
-Both prokaryotic and eukaryotic cells have ribosomes, which are essential for protein synthesis.
+Identify the common features shared by both prokaryotic and eukaryotic cells.
+Both types of cells have ribosomes, which are essential for protein synthesis.

+Recognize that ribosomes are not membrane-bound organelles, which distinguishes them from other cellular structures like the nucleus or mitochondria.

+Consider the function of ribosomes in both cell types.
+Ribosomes are responsible for translating mRNA into proteins, a process vital for cell function and survival.

 Watch next